Master

 semester fee

-The goals and tasks of biomedical engineering are the research and development of methods and systems for early detection, diagnosis, therapy and rehabilitation of diseases.
-Biomedical engineering is a multidisciplinary engineering science, which with its contributions is an excellent partner for medical research and industry.
+The goals and tasks of biomedical engineering are the research and development of methods and systems for the early detection, diagnosis, therapy, and rehabilitation of diseases.
+Biomedical Engineering is a multidisciplinary engineering science whose contributions make it an excellent partner for medical research and industry.

 Studies